nus-cs2030s/2021-s2/docs/environments.md

 For older versions of Windows, such as those used in the SoC's programming labs, you can check out [XShell 6](https://www.netsarang.com/products/xsh_overview.html) (free for home/school use), or [PuTTY](https://www.putty.org).
 These are GUI-based programs so the command line instructions below do not apply.

-## The Command to SSH
+## Basic Command to SSH

 Run:
 ```
-ssh <username>@pe1xx.comp.nus.edu.sg
+ssh <username>@<hostname>
 ```

-Replace `pe1xx` with the host you want to log into and `<username>` with your SoC Unix username.
+Replace `<hostname>` with the host you want to log into and `<username>` with your SoC Unix username.
 Note that both are case sensitive.

-I would do:
+For instance, I would do:
 ```
-ssh ooiwt@pe115.comp.nus.edu.sg
+ssh ooiwt@sunfire.comp.nus.edu.sg
 ```
-to log into `pe115`.
+to log into `sunfire`.

 After the command above, following the instructions on the screen.
-The first time you ever connect to a PE host, you will be warned that you are connecting to a previously unknown host.
-Say `yes`, and you will be prompted with your SoC Unix password.
+The first time you ever connect to a host, you will be warned that you are connecting to a previously unknown host.
+Say `yes`, and you will be prompted with your password for that host.

 ## Accessing The PE Hosts from Outside SoC